Easter Egg Decorating

 - Using the brush, apply a thin layer of glue to the egg and then place the paper on.
 Brush over the paper with a bit more glue being careful not to tear it.

-More Themed Party Ideas
+More Easter Party Ideas

 Themed Party Ideas for Kids